 The sobriquet of Brain Bunnies - reflecting the endemic sexism of its time - was awarded to a group of Keele students who were invited to dress in the "latest fashions" for a feature by the fab and groovy "Honey" magazine in 1966.

-All photos on this page are reproduced from that edition with permisson of "Honey" magazine.
+All photos on this page are reproduced from that edition with permission from "Honey" magazine.

 "On my first day in 1970 I wore a yellow Shetland polo-neck, chocolate-brown flared gabardine trouser, buckled brown shoes (from an exclusive shop in Milan where I’d been living) and a khaki officer’s tunic.
 The tunic stayed through most of my time at Keele, the sweater and trousers did not.
-At some point I acquired a beret and after being accused of looking like Che I added a little red star!
-I had a fine collection of Shetland sweaters from the 1960’s and many pairs of cords and at some time added a Belgian baggage-handler's shirt (very military with epaulettes etc).
+At some point, I acquired a beret and after being accused of looking like Che I added a little red star!
+I had a fine collection of Shetland sweaters from the 1960s and many pairs of cords and at some time added a Belgian baggage handler's shirt (very military with epaulettes etc).
 My lamb-skin coat was stolen at a Christmas ball so I had to buy a donkey jacket like most wore at that time.
 Being an ageing mod I had Staprest trousers too and low 3-hole Doc Marten boots.
 The wardrobe deteriorated with the passing years and interesting stuff was the answer including shirts that should have had loose collars but didn't, steel-workers’ T-shirts (always red), white Converse basketball boots.
-Of course we bought the Keele sweat shirts but after one wash they looked like poor rags – that didn’t stop some from wearing them unwashed for four years.”
-Adrian Stern (1976)
+Of course, we bought the Keele sweatshirts but after one wash they looked like poor rags – that didn’t stop some from wearing them unwashed for four years."